dakshdesai42/dakshdesai42/README.md

 - 👋 Hi, I’m @dakshdesai42
-- 👀 I’m interested in Machine learning mainly focusing on tbhe visual part of it
+- 👀 I’m interested in Machine learning mainly focusing on the visual part of it
 - 🌱 I’m currently doing my Computer Science
-- 💞️ I’m looking to collaborate on anything related to machine learning
+-  I’m looking to collaborate on anything related to machine learning